wagner2010/gsoc/templates/ideas-page.md

 #### Technical Details
 The student would work to add a list of enhancements to our Principal Component Analysis (PCA) Visualizer that are detailed in this issue ( Color points by class with a legend (See the relavant issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/458):
-*Color points by heatmap for continuous y and add a colorbar *add alpha parameter see the related issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/475) *add random state to pass to PCA *allow user to pass in a PCA transformer/pipeline *update tests with better random data sets (more points; see manifold tests) *include explained variance/noise variance (or explained variance ratio) in chart *enance biplots in documentation.
+-*Color points by heatmap for continuous y and add a colorbar -*add alpha parameter see the related issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/475) -*add random state to pass to PCA *allow user to pass in a PCA transformer/pipeline -*update tests with better random data sets (more points; see manifold tests) -*include explained variance/noise variance (or explained variance ratio) in chart -*enance biplots in documentation.
 For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/476).

 ###  Extend PCA Visualizer with Component-Feature Strength
 #### Abstract